nadiamariduena/python-intro-2024-privat/z_PYgame/README.md

 - **Yes**, your concern is valid.

 - - **Adding a dark fill might not be the best solution** if it affects the visibility or clarity of the trail data.

+- - Overlapping or obscuring important data with a fill could create more problems than it solves.